joshua-auchincloss/hatch-cython/README.md

 ## sdist

 Sdist archives may be generated normally. `hatch` must be defined as the `build-system` build-backend in `pyproject.toml`.
-As such, hatch will automatically install `hatch-cython`, and perform the specified e.g. platform-specific adjustments to the compile-time arguments.
-This allows the full build-process to be respected, and generated following specifications of the developer._Note_: If `hatch-cython` is specified to run outside of a wheel-step processes, the extension module is skipped.
+As such, hatch will automatically install `hatch-cythonize`, and perform the specified e.g. platform-specific adjustments to the compile-time arguments.
+This allows the full build-process to be respected, and generated following specifications of the developer._Note_: If `hatch-cythonize` is specified to run outside of a wheel-step processes, the extension module is skipped.
 As such, the `.c` & `.cpp`, as well as templated files, may be generated and stored in the sdist should you wish.
 However, there is currently little purpose to this, as the extension will likely have differed compile arguments.

 ## Templating